Richard McGuire

-Richard McGuire (born 1957) is an American illustrator, graphic novelist, children's book author, and musician.
-His illustrations have been published in The New York Times, The New Yorker, and Le Monde.
-His comic Here is among the most lauded comics from recent decades.
-An updated book-length version of Here was published by Pantheon Books in December 2014.
+Richard McGuire (born 1957 in New Jersey) is an American graphic novelist, artist, and musician.
+His illustrations have been published in The New York Times, The New Yorker, and Le Monde, and his work is in the collections of the Museum of Modern Art and the Morgan Library & Museum.
+His comic "Here" (first published in 1989) is among the most lauded comics from recent decades, with an updated graphic novel version published by Pantheon Books in December 2014.
+A film adaptation of Here, directed by Robert Zemeckis and starring Tom Hanks and Robin Wright, was released in 2024.